abhisheksharm-3/nostra/README.md

 ## How to contribute

-- Fork the Repo(backend-test branch)
+- Fork the Repo(abhisheksharm-3/backend-test branch)
 - Clone the Forked Repository
-- Create a new Branch with Specified Format (<yourname>/<yourFeature>)
+- Create a new Branch with Specified Format ({yourname}/{yourFeature})
 - Make your changes
-- Push your changes to a PR on this Repo(backend-test branch)
+- Push your changes to a PR on this Repo(abhisheksharm-3/backend-test branch)
 - Wait for a Review and merge
 - Celebrate your first PR